Xanthafont/AtlasAI/README.md

-# 🤖 Atlas AI Companion
+# Atlas AI Companion

-A personal AI companion with memory and personality, built with Python and OpenAI's GPT API.
+A personal AI companion with memory and personality, built with Python and untilizes OpenAI's GPT API.

 ## Features